sbanati/note-flow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a Javascript challenge where I was tasked with building a weather dashboard that will run in the browser and contain dynamically updated HTML and CSS.
-It can be used to check weather daily, or for the week when thinking of longer term situations.
+This project was an express.js challenge where I was tasked with building the backend for a note-taker application that will save and retrieve note data from a JSON file
 <br><br>
-I was told to use the openweather API to retrieve weather data.
-I was also tasked with utilizing localStorage features to store any persistent data.
-I was given freedom to use any Javascript solution to handle the functionality.
-The project was powered by dynamically updated HTML and CSS powered by jQuery
+I was given the front end and was told to create the backend and connect the two and then deploy the application via Heroku.